 [B] In the case of 3 manager nodes, the quorum is 3

-[C] one of the best practises; maintain an odd number of managers in the swarm to support manager node failures
+[C] One of the best practices; maintain an odd number of managers in the swarm to support manager node failures

 2. Which of the below is a recommended best practice while taking backups of a swarm cluster?

 [A] Perform the backup operations from a swarm manager node that is a leader